Particl-Community/academy/guides/guide_general_obtaining_part.rst

 .. rst-class:: bignums

 	#.
 Open the swap exchange website.
 	#.
-Choose the source cryptocurrency to swap from
+Choose the source cryptocurrency to swap from.
 	#.
-Choose PART as the target cryptocurrency
+Choose PART as the target cryptocurrency.
 	#.
-Review the quote offered by the exchange
+Review the quote offered by the exchange.
 	#.
 Send your coins to the address provided and wait for the transaction to be completed.
-This can take several minutes, depending on the exchange and the currency you trade for
+This can take several minutes, depending on the exchange and the currency you trade for.
 	#.
 Receive PART to your local wallet's :guilabel:`Public` address within the :term:`Particl Desktop` client.
-Refer to the :ref:`Receive Coins <Receive Coins>` user guide for more details
+Refer to the :ref:`Receive Coins <Receive Coins>` user guide for more details.

 In-App Swap Engine